jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 * [] Add: has:images, has:videos
 * [] Discussion of url_contains needs: differences between url: and url_contains: (product, token matching)
 * [] Intro to enhanced URL unwinding/filtering, or reference to new page (next steps)?

+[Does has:links match on a photo attachment?]
+Any differences between Search/PT?
+Mention of extended_entities as place to go for any media parsing.

 --------------------------

 # Introduction

 More and more frequently, Twitter users are including photos, videos and GIFs in their Tweets.
 On Twitter there are two ways to share these types of media.
 You can 'attach' media with the Twitter user-interface, or you can include a link to a media hosting platform such as YouTube, Instagram or Vimeo.

 In the early days of Twitter the most common way was to include a link to content hosted on other sites.
 Today, the most common way is to share media content natively on Twitter.
 (To learn more about the evolution of sharing media on Twitter, see [HERE](https://developer.twitter.com/en/docs/tweets/data-dictionary/guides/tweet-timeline).)
 When media is attached to a Tweet using the Twitter user-interface, is said to be "native" media, hosted on the Twitter platform.

 Twitter’s Premium filtering language gives you the ability to filter the Twitter Firehose for data that is relevant to you, your research or your brand.
 PowerTrack provides Operators that enable you to match on the Tweet attributes of interest.
 PowerTrack provides a firehose filtering syntax that enables users who want Tweets with photos, videos that contain the keyword 'snow' or 'rain' or 'flood' to write PowerTrack filters such as:
  (snow OR rain OR flood) has:videos

 # Premium Operators for matching on media

-has:links
+The following for premium operators are available when wanting to match on Tweets that include media, whether attached natively, or linking to an external media resource:

-has:media
++ has:media
-has:images
++ has:images
-has:videos

-When filtering on Tweets with media, there are two classes of Operators that relate to links and native media 'attached' to a Tweet:

-+ Native media
++ has:videos
-+ Media hosted elsewhere
++ has:links

-Both classes are useful in matching Tweets that contain links to media.

 The has:media and has:links operators are two options in PowerTrack that can be useful in matching Tweets that contain links to media.
 However, there are some significant differences in how they function, and what they’ll return.
 The has:media has a far narrower scope than has:links.